SomewhatCyncial/Team-Epsilion/docs/milestone-2.md

 Alex
 - Created  and configured Heroku app
 - Took Wenxiao's server.js code and converted it in an express app in index.js code
-- Created the rights side of the application flow diagram
+- Created the right side of the application flow diagram
 - Added code to Enumeration Machnine - Host Data.html to reflect required fields for CRUD updates
 - Coded hostData.js
 - Posted milestone-1 github release